erinalahorlbeck/tochecklist/README.md

 For next major version, 2.0.0:

+* Add ability to set the value of a checklist using the `'val'` method (which is currently just a getter).
 * Completely eliminate `.isChecklist()` in favor of properly namespaced method `.toChecklist('is')`
 * Make `animateSearch` default to `false` instead of true
 * Consider moving all options that start with `css` (such as `cssEven` and `cssOdd`) to a dedicated `css` object, so you could pass in `{ css : { even : 'even', odd : 'odd' } }` instead, and access at `css.even` and `css.odd` internally.